 Key takeaway: alternate between /compact for long sessions and /clear for a radical topic change.

-What monitoring tools do /cost and /context offer?
+What monitoring tool does /cost offer?

 /cost - Consumption tracking